php-repos/datatype/API.md

   - **Example**: `all([1, 2, 3], fn($v) => $v > 0) // true`

 - **any(iterable $array, ?callable $condition = null): bool**
-  - Checks if any element satisfies a condition or if non-empty.
+  - Checks if any element satisfies a condition or is non-empty.
   - **Parameters**: `$array` - Iterable to check; `$condition` - Optional callback (value, key).
   - **Example**: `any([1, 2, 3], fn($v) => $v > 2) // true`